Subshifts with sparse traces: Almost minimality and traces

-\begin{lemma} Let $X$ be an almost minimal subshift with countable projective subdynamics $Y$ such that $Y$ has no isolated periodic points.
-Then $X$ is uniformly rowsparse. \end{lemma}
+\begin{lemma} Let $X$ be an almost minimal $\Z^2$-subshift with countable trace $Y$ such that $Y$ has no isolated periodic points.
+Then $X$ is uniformly trace sparse. \end{lemma}

-\begin{proof} Let $Y$ be the projective subdynamics of $X$.
+\begin{proof} Let $Y$ be the trace of $X$.
 Because $Y$ is countable, it is not perfect, and thus contains an isolated point $y$ with isolating pattern $w$ which appears in a point of $X$.
 By the assumption, $w$ is not all zero, since $0^\Z$ is a non-isolated periodic point in $Y$.
-Then by almost minimality, whenever a point $x \in X$ has a nonzero symbol on a row, $w$ must appear a bounded distance away, forcing that row to be a translate of $y$.
-If $z \in Y$ is not a finite configuration, and $z$ is a row in $x$, then at a bounded distance of each of the infinitely many nonzero symbols of $z$ in $x$ the isolating pattern $w$ appears.
-In particular by the pigeonhole principle $y$ must be periodic.
+Identify $w$ with the corresponding two-dimensional pattern of shape $|w|$-by-$1$.
+By almost minimality, there is a bound $C > 0$ such that whenever a point $x \in X$ has a nonzero symbol $x_{(i,j)} \neq 0$, $w$ appears at $x_{(i',j')} \in \Z$ for some $d((i',j'), (i, j)) < C$. this forces the row $x_{j'}$ to be a translate of $y$.

+If $z \in Y$ has a support of at least size $(2C+1)^2$, and $z$ is a row in $x$, then at a bounded distance of each of the many nonzero symbols of $z$ in $x$ the isolating pattern $w$ appears.
+In particular by the pigeonhole principle, two occurrences of $w$ are on the same row, and thus $y$ must be periodic, since we find two occurrences of the isolating pattern $w$ in it, at a nonzero offset.
 But then $y$ is an isolated periodic point, which contradicts the assumption.
 Thus $Y$ must be uniformly sparse. \end{proof}

-It is trivial to find subshifts with countable projective subdynamics that do not contain almost minimal subshifts.
-An example is the two-element group $\Z_2$ with the $\Z^2$-action $\sigma_{(m,n)}(a) = a + m$.

-\begin{lemma} Let $X$ be an almost minimal subshift where every row is eventually zero to the right.
-Then $X$ is uniformly rowsparse. \end{lemma}
+\begin{lemma} Let $X$ be an almost minimal subshift with trace $Y$ such that every point of $Y$ is eventually zero to the right.
+Then $X$ is uniformly trace sparse. \end{lemma}

-\begin{proof} Let $Y$ be the projective subdynamics of $X$.
-If every word $w \sqsubset Y$ can be extended to the right by a nonzero symbol, then clearly $Y$ contains a configuration that is not eventually zero to the right.
-Thus, there is a word $w$ to the right of which only $0$ can occur.
-Such a word occurs at a bounded distance from every nonzero symbol of every configuration of $X$, and we see as in the proof of the lemma above that $X$ is rowsparse. \end{proof}
+\begin{proof} If every word $w \sqsubset Y$ can be extended to the right by a word $0^ka$ with $a \neq 0$, then clearly $Y$ contains a configuration that is not eventually zero to the right.
+Thus, there is a word $w$ to the right of which only an infinite word of all zeroes can occur.
+Such a word occurs at a bounded distance from every nonzero symbol of every configuration of $X$, and we see as in the proof of the lemma above that $X$ is uniformly trace sparse. \end{proof}